Brazelton-Lab/bio_utils/README.md

 Last Stable Version: 0.7.13

-Current Version: 0.7.14a1
+Current Version: 0.7.14a2

 IMPORTANT NOTE
 --------------

-bio_utils will be undergoing massive changes soon
+bio_utils will is undergoing massive changes, there may be issues in this document.

 Purpose
 -------